 The nation's appetite for mentoring is on the rise, with 82% of firms saying they are now interested in being mentored, according to Mentoring Matters, commissioned by Enterprise Nation, business support provider Newable and the Association of Business Mentors, and conducted by policy research firm PolicyDepartment.

 The report, launched today which is National Mentoring Day, found that this growing appetite is reflected by a broader move towards mentoring in the UK’s business advice culture.

-Two thirds (61%) of respondents said that mentoring's reputation among their peers and business colleagues had increased, with younger founders seeing fewer barriers to being mentored than older entrepreneurs, suggesting there is also a growing role for mentoring to play in the future.
+Two-thirds (61%) of respondents said that mentoring's reputation among their peers and business colleagues had increased, with younger founders seeing fewer barriers to being mentored than older entrepreneurs, suggesting there is also a growing role for mentoring to play in the future.

-But the report also found too many leaders amongst the country's 5.5 million small and medium-sized businesses are yet to take part in mentoring, despite a willing army of potential mentors waiting in the wings.
+But the report also found too many leaders among the country's 5.5 million small and medium-sized businesses are yet to take part in mentoring, despite a willing army of potential mentors waiting in the wings.

 Emma Jones, CBE, founder of Enterprise Nation, said:

 "The value of the experience and wisdom that mentors can bring has never been greater as we head into more challenging economic times.
 With a willing army of mentors waiting to be mobilised, we must break down the barriers to ensure entrepreneurs can access this group to navigate the tough times ahead.

 "This report establishes the true power of mentoring on business performance and growth and tells us about the increasingly important role that having a weekly or monthly call with someone who has ‘been there and done it’ could play now and in the future."

 Chelsey Baker, founder of National Mentoring Day, added: